yearn/keep3r-jobs/doc/working-stealth-jobs.md

 ### Reporting errors

 To report errors, bugs or security concerns you can reach us at Yearn's discord server, under the Keep3r channel.
-For security concerns/exploits please raise the issue without discosing the details, and we'll get in touch with you over the discord channel so we can establish a secure line of communication.
+For security concerns/exploits please raise the issue without disclosing the details, and we'll get in touch with you over the discord channel so we can establish a secure line of communication.
 Bounty rewards will be assigned to you for your work.

 ### Disputing slashing

-If you feel you have been mistakenly slash please reach to us over yearn's discord server or though yearn's keep3r forum.
+If you feel you have been mistakenly slashed please reach to us over yearn's discord server or though yearn's keep3r forum.
 Remember 10% of your slashed bond will not be refunded, since it was used to reward the watcher who reported the tx-hash.

 In some cases even if you got slashed while acting in good faith, and the underlying job was not harmed, you can get up to 90% of the penalty back.